 The Fernandez Family Center for Leadership and Wellness' Intramurals and Recreation department offers a variety of activities featuring team and individual/dual competition.
-These year-round activities include flag football, soccer, basketball, volleyball, billiards, and more.
+These year-round activities include flag football, soccer, basketball, volleyball, billiards, beach volleyball and more.
 The Intramurals and Recreation programs also offer many special event opportunities designed to meet the needs of the students, faculty, and staff.

 The Department has several recreational facilities located on campus for use by faculty, staff, students, and alumni, including the Fernandez Family Center for Leadership and Wellness.
 The Center includes a state-of-the-art fitness center, full size gymnasium for volleyball and basketball, athletic department offices, media room, three classrooms for sports administration, and a fitness studio.
-Additional recreational facilities include a swimming pool, outdoor basketball courts, and tennis courts.
+Additional recreational facilities include the Dominick Miniaci Beach Volleyball Courts, a swimming pool, outdoor basketball courts, and tennis courts.
 Use of all recreational facilities requires a valid STU ID.